wechaty/wechaty/README.md

 * [Advanced Natural Language Processing Tools for Bot Makers](https://stanfy.com/blog/advanced-natural-language-processing-tools-for-bot-makers/) a good article of comparing the above services.

 ## Framework
-1. [Bot Framework](https://dev.botframework.com/) Build and connect intelligent bots to interact with your users naturally wherever they are, from text/sms to Skype, Slack, Office 365 mail and other popular services. from Microsoft
+1. [Bot Framework](https://dev.botframework.com/) Build and connect intelligent bots to interact with your users naturally wherever they are, from text/SMS to Skype, Slack, Office 365 mail and other popular services. from Microsoft

 My Story
 ----------------
 My daily life/work depends on too much chat on wechat.
-* I almost have 14,000 wechat friends till May 2014, before wechat restricts a total number of friends to 5,000.
+* I almost have 14,000 wechat friends in May 2014, before wechat restricts a total number of friends to 5,000.
 * I almost have 400 wechat rooms that most of them have more than 400 members.

 Can you image that?
 I'm dying...

-So a tireless bot working for me 24x7 on wechat, moniting/filtering the most important message is badly needed.
-For example: highlights discusstion which contains the KEYWORDS I want to follow up(especially in a noisy room). ;-)
+So a tireless bot working for me 24x7 on wechat, monitoring/filtering the most important message is badly needed.
+For example highlights discussion which contains the KEYWORDS which I want to follow up(especially in a noisy room). ;-)

 At last, It's built for my personal study purpose of Automatically Testing.